 MOURNING DOVE is 80,000 words.
 To paraphrase Abraham Lincoln’s apocryphal quote to Harriett Beecher Stowe, it was written to be the little novel that starts the great war against global warming.
 I am sending this to you because you represent X, whom I admire, and you ask for Y on your #MSWL.

 Jen, sleeping, sensed that Mom entered her room, bent over her, and kissed her cheek.
 Jen loved it when her mother woke her this way.

 “G’morning, Honey,” Mom said “It’s our last launch day and we need to talk.
 Grams might listen to you; she doesn’t listen to me.
 She built this place and doesn’t want to leave, but we have to.
 I need you to convince her.
-You turn sixteen tomorrow and you've never experienced seeing someone your age who makes your heart flutter.
+You turn sixteen tomorrow and you've never experienced friends your age, especially someone who makes your heart flutter.
 That's not right for a teen.
 I need you to persuade Grams.
 You're the only one who might be able to convince her to leave with us.
 And even if she refuses, we’re flying to our family and civilization in Antarctica without them.
 You've got to be my partner in this.
 If anything goes wrong, it could be very dangerous, with people trying to kill us.
 But we have to do it.
 Are you in?
 Can I count on you?”

 “Mom.
 Of course you can.
 I’m in.
 It will be my mission, from almost sixteen onward.”

 Mom put her arms around Jen and hugged her close.
 It felt good.